ngerakines/camlispp/README.md

-  --port arg             The port to serve requests on --threads arg          The number of threads to use --static_directory arg The directory to serve static files from
+  --port arg             The port to serve requests on --threads arg          The number of threads to use --static_directory arg The directory to serve static files from --load_directory arg   The directory to load data from
 ```